Chimaek: Origin and popularization

 The word chicken and beer were not used in conjunction until 2002 with the Korea–Japan World Cup.
 Public parks would often have large screens to watch the games, and people would dress in red (the colour and nickname of the home team) and gather together to cheer for the World Cup, while eating chicken and drinking beer.
 The number of chicken restaurants increased from around 10,000 to 25,000 after the World Cup.

 Chimaek Street is planned to be built in Gimpo, South Korea.
-There is a prospect that various chicken restaurants will be gathered in one place and that world beer and various kinds of chicken will be a specialty of Gimpo city.
+There is a prospect that various chicken restaurants will be gathered in one place and that world beer and various kinds of chicken will be a specialty of Gimpo.

 There are many chimaek festivals in Korea, including the Seoul Chimaek Festival which is held in mid-October in downtown Seoul.
 It is an event to promote Korean food culture abroad by combining chicken and beer.
-In Daegu Metropolitan City, a chimaek festival was held in 2013.
+In Daegu, a chimaek festival was held in 2013.
 In 2013, a chimaek festival in Ningbo, China, drew some 400,000 visitors in its first three days.

+Sports

+Chimaek is popular choice for people watching sports events such as World Cup and Asian Cup Especially, Convenience stores and fried chicken franchises enjoying a busy season during the World Cup.

 Outside Korea

+China

 Chimaek is also popular in China because of the popular drama My Love From the Star, in which Cheon Song-i, the heroine, said "A snowy day is just perfect for our Chimaek time ..."; which triggered the phenomenon.
 Specialty chicken shops have been more numerous in China.
 Uploading pictures of oneself holding a chicken in one hand and a beer in the other on social networks became a trend.

-Since December 2014, Chinese people have been willing to wait an average of three hours in front of a Korean-brand chicken shop to enjoy chicken.
+Since December 2014, Chinese people have been willing to wait an average of three hours in front of a Korean-brand chimaek shop to enjoy the food.
 At the time of the drama's airing, thousands of "Chicken Mac sets" were sold in Hangzhou, and Lotte Mart in China offered a 25 percent discount for a chicken and six cans of Tsingtao beer.

+United States

+The 2023 Oakland's Annual Chimaek Festival was held for the first time in Oakland, California.